bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 <div class="CalloutBlock--info">
 <div class="HubBlock-content">

+> **Note**
-> ### Note
+>
-> * If the external channel does not have a concept of customers, an order can be created with a `customer_id` of `0`, the value  used for guest shoppers.
+> - If the external channel does not have a concept of customers, an order can be created with a `customer_id` of `0`, the value used for guest shoppers.
-> * BigCommerce automatically updates inventory after an order is created; inventory levels are retrievable via [Products API](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproducts).
+> - BigCommerce automatically updates inventory after an order is created; inventory levels are retrievable via [Products API](https://developer.bigcommerce.com/api-reference/store-management/catalog/products/getproducts).

 </div>
 </div>